dickersontd1/CS-499/README.md

 5. [Contact Information](#contact-information)

 ## **Professional Self-Assessment**
 In this section, I provide an overview of my journey through the Computer Science program, highlighting my strengths, professional goals, and the skills I’ve developed.
-You can read my [Professional Self-Assessment here](self-assessment.md) or the word doc version here [Professional Self-Assessment doc here] (Tyler Dickerson- Professional self-assessment.docx)
+You can read my [Professional Self-Assessment here](self-assessment.md) or the word doc version here [Professional Self-Assessment doc here](Tyler Dickerson- Professional self-assessment.docx)

 ## **Artifacts**
 ### **Artifact 1: Software Design and Engineering**